startrekdude/BridgeShapeTool/README.md

 Bridge Hand Probability Calculations:
 To calculate the probability of a given shape the program does the following:
-1. Calculates the number of “floating hands”, i.e., the number of suit lengths that are equal in the shape of a hand.
-For example, (4,3,3,3) has 3 floating hands and (5,4,3,1) has 0 floating hands.
+1. Calculates the number of “floating suits”, i.e., the number of suit lengths that are equal in the shape of a hand.
+For example, (4,3,3,3) has 3 floating suits and (5,4,3,1) has 0 floating suits.
 2. Calculates the number of hands in a shape (w,x,y,z).
-Let a be the number of floating hands.
+Let a be the number of floating suits.
 Then
 #h= (4 choose 1) * ((4-1) choose 1) * … * ((a+1) choose 1) * (13 choose w) * (13 choose x) * (13 choose y) * (13 choose z)
 3. Calculates the probability of a given hand shape:
 P(w,x,y,z) = #h/(52 choose 13)